golang/proposal/design/14313-benchmark-format.md

 ### Benchmark runners

-Multiple tools have also been written that process this format.
+Multiple tools have also been written that generate this format.
 In addition to the standard Go testing package, [compilebench](https://godoc.org/rsc.io/compilebench) generates this data format based on runs of the Go compiler,